wslh-bio/dryad/README.md

    --input samplesheet.csv \
    --outdir <OUTDIR> \
 ```
+By default, Dryad runs an alignment free comparison if nothing is specified.

-If you would like to run an alignment based comaprison, use:
+If you would like to run an alignment based comparison, use:

 ```bash
 nextflow run wslh-bio/dryad \